Within This Page

 - Establish waste treatment and recycling centers;

-- Apply the FEMP Best Management Practices for Water Conservation;
+- Apply the FEMP Best Management Practices for Water Efficiency;

 - Follow EPA Technical Guidance on Implementing the Storm water Runoff Requirements for Federal Projects under Section 438 of the Energy Independence and Security Act hydrology requirements to maintain or restore predevelopment hydrology of the property with regard to the temperature, rate, volume and duration of flow.